ACTFL Speaking Assessment: The Oral Proficiency Interview - computer® (OPIc)

 How is the OPIc proctored?

 Individuals can arrange to take the test via LTI's remote proctoring program by signing up for one of the Language Proficiency Certification options offered to individuals by LTI.
-To view individual language proficiency options, click here.
+To view the individual language proficiency options, click here.

 What is the cost of the OPIc?